UM-PEPL/HallThruster.jl/docs/src/source_terms.md

     false
     ```

-    Better would be to use FunctionWrappers or to implement a callable singleton type, as shown below:
+    Better would be to implement a callable type, as shown below:

     ```julia
     struct MySource